roboav8r/ros_audition/README.md

 - Speaker localization provided by separate LiDAR/Visual ROS tracking node to HARK network
 - Automatic Speech Recognition using Kaldi, Julius, or CMUSphinx
 - Background noise classification/scene estimation with Python node

+Debugging/improves
+- Accept channel_selector as input argument (e.g. <Vector<int> 0 1 2 ... >).
+Currently, HARK can cast input args as int:ARG#, string:ARG#, or float:ARG#, but not object:ARG# datatype (see MAIN_LOOP in the HARK network and HARK cookbook section 7.1)